‘We’, ‘us’, ‘our’ is Kent Community Foundation (KCF). Registered charity (number 1084361) and company (number 4088589) in England and Wales.

 As part of Kent Community Foundation’s work, it is necessary for us to collect data about individuals.
-This document explains how Kent Community Foundation handles the data it collects, in accordance with the relevant legislation; currently the Data Protection Act 1998 (replaced by the European General Data Protection Regulations from 25th May 2018) and the Privacy and Electronic Communications Regulations (PECR).
+This document explains how Kent Community Foundation handles the data it collects, in accordance with the relevant legislation; currently the Data Protection Act 2018 (DPA 2018) , the UK GDPR (which came into effect on 01 January 2021)and the Privacy and Electronic Communications Regulations 2003 (PECR).

 We are committed to our core values in all we do, including how we handle data entrusted to us.

 Excellence – we strive to achieve excellence in the delivery of our service by exceeding the expectations of both our donors and our grant recipients

 Supportive – we go above and beyond to support the organisations that apply to us for funding by sharing our knowledge and expertise to help build a sustainable and confident voluntary sector across Kent and Medway

 Integrity – we operate with integrity in everything we do.
 We are transparent in our processes and deliver what we promise

 The information we hold enables us to carry out our charitable purposes.
 Our mission is to proactively create strong local communities by connecting those who want to help with those seeking help; we primarily do this by enabling donors to give effectively by means of grant making and loan funding by KCF.

 We hold data on individuals and organisations who have given financial or other support to Kent Community Foundation, those who might do, and those who apply to the Community Foundation for grants, whether on behalf of an organisation or personally.
 We also have other stakeholders who support us in our work who we need to keep in contact with.